jthingelstad/thingles.github.io/_posts/2018/2018-02-25-book-why-buddhism-is-true.md

 Page 232

 > Emptiness, you may recall, is, roughly speaking, the idea that things don’t have essence.
 And the perception of essence seems to revolve, however subtly, around feelings; the essence of anything is shaped by the feeling it evokes.
-It is when things don’t evoke much in the way of feelings—when our normal

-Page 232

-> affective reaction to things is subdued—that we see these things as “empty” or “formless.”
+It is when things don’t evoke much in the way of feelings—when our normal affective reaction to things is subdued—that we see these things as “empty” or “formless.”

 Page 236

 > What happens to essence when we let go of our particular perspective—the perspective that the feelings that shape the perceived essences of things were designed to serve?

-Page 236
+>
 > I think the answer is that essence disappears.

 Page 238